SomyaJain-DCO/DCO-Rewards/replit.md

 - June 20, 2025.
 Added search functionality to Profile page activity history with keyword, year, and month filters
 - June 20, 2025.
 Created separate "All Activities" navigation tab showing comprehensive team activity overview in concise visual format
 - June 20, 2025.
 Restored My Profile page to original complete format with activity history, search functionality, and performance summary
+- June 20, 2025.
+Updated system to show monetary values to all contributors for their own activities on profile page only, removing approver-only restriction while keeping dashboard focused on points
 ```

 ## User Preferences